Global Stablecoins: The Future of Money

-USDC is issued by regulated financial institutions and redeemable on a 1:1 basis for US dollars.
+USD Coin (USDC) is issued by regulated financial institutions and redeemable on a 1:1 basis for US dollars.
 Moreover, all USDC reserve assets are subject to monthly attestation reporting from global auditing firm, Grant Thornton LLP.
-That means banks and fintech startups can add digital dollar payments, knowing that each digital dollar is backed by assets held in a regulated bank account.
-USDC is open, global, transparent, liquid, and regulated, which explains why it has become a market-leading stablecoin with over $1.1 billion in circulation.
+That means banks and fintech startups can add dollar digital currency payments, knowing that each USDC is backed by assets held at a regulated financial institution.
+USDC is open, global, transparent, liquid, and regulated, which explains why it has become a market-leading stablecoin with over $20 billion in circulation.
 What’s more, USDC has experienced broad ecosystem adoption since its launch in September 2018.
-Today, USDC has been integrated into hundreds of products and services and is used for trading, payments, remittances, lending and in the growing DeFi market.
+Today, USDC has been integrated into hundreds of products and services and is used for trading, payments, remittance, lending and in the growing DeFi market.

 Stablecoins are blockchain-powered digital currencies that combine the benefits of open, borderless cryptocurrency with the price stability of traditional fiat currencies.